 There was nothing she could do now.
 The only mercy that came with serving under Sloan was that she allowed the Marines the free time they were supposed to get, so Larkins grabbed a book out of her locker and hid in one of the supply rooms, settling in to enjoy what little time she would have to herself before lights out.
 Before the nightmares came again.

 The next morning, Larkins met Mathis in the hangar after breakfast to do routine maintenance on the dropship.
 Larkins had just finished inspecting the landing gear when she heard agitated exclamations and curses coming from the cockpit.
 She hurried up the ramp, demanding sharply, “What did you do?”

 Still sitting in her seat, Mathis threw up her hands in confusion.
 “I don’t know!
 I was trying to set up a full systems diagnostic and the whole computer froze!”

 “Damn it,” Larkins muttered in annoyance, seeing the screen was indeed frozen halfway through the diagnostics set-up.
-She went to sit down in the pilot’s seat, saying, “Let me try to fix it.”
-She turned on her own monitor, but before she could patch in, she heard Mathis pressing a few keys and then exclaiming, “Shit!” a second before her screen went black.
+She sat down in the pilot’s seat.
+“Let me try to fix it.”
+She turned on her own monitor but before she could patch in she heard Mathis pressing a few keys and then exclaiming, “Shit!” a second before her screen went black.
 She tried restarting it but got no response.
-From out of nowhere, the anger came bubbling up, and she slammed her fist down on the console.
+The anger came bubbling up from out of nowhere and she slammed her fist down on the console.
 “Fuck!
 What did you do, Mathis?”

 “I’m sorry!”
 Mathis exclaimed, shrinking back in her seat.
 Larkins pointed to the door.
 “Get out.”